Scottish Gaelic: Nova Scotia

+The Gaelic College (Colaisde na Gàidhlig), formally The Royal Cape Breton Gaelic College (Colaisde Rìoghail na Gàidhlig), is a non-profit educational institution located in the community of St. Anns, Nova Scotia, on Cape Breton Island.
+Founded in 1938, its focus has shifted from being concerned with the preservation of Canadian Gaelic to the perpetuation of Highland Scottish Gaelic culture.
+In 2021, the college announced the opening of a new Gaelic-medium school, named Taigh Sgoile na Drochaide, at its Mabou satellite campus, Beinn Mhabu (Mabou Hill College) – the first of its kind in North America.The satellite centre will also host a Gaelic-language internet radio station, as well as artists, and will provide courses accredited by Cape Breton University.

 Outside Nova Scotia

 Maxville Public School in Maxville, Glengarry, Ontario, offers Scottish Gaelic lessons weekly.

 In Prince Edward Island, the Colonel Gray High School now offers both an introductory and an advanced course in Gaelic; both language and history are taught in these classes.
 This is the first recorded time that Gaelic has ever been taught as an official course on Prince Edward Island.

 The province of British Columbia is host to the Comunn Gàidhlig Bhancoubhair (The Gaelic Society of Vancouver), the Vancouver Gaelic Choir, the Victoria Gaelic Choir, as well as the annual Gaelic festival Mòd Vancouver.
 The city of Vancouver's Scottish Cultural Centre also holds seasonal Scottish Gaelic evening classes.

 Media

 The BBC operates a Gaelic-language radio station Radio nan Gàidheal as well as a television channel, BBC Alba.
 Launched on 19 September 2008, BBC Alba is widely available in the UK (on Freeview, Freesat, Sky and Virgin Media).
 It also broadcasts across Europe on the Astra 2 satellites.
 The channel is being operated in partnership between BBC Scotland and MG Alba – an organisation funded by the Scottish Government, which works to promote the Gaelic language in broadcasting.
 The ITV franchise in central Scotland, STV Central, has, in the past, produced a number of Scottish Gaelic programmes for both BBC Alba and its own main channel.

 Until BBC Alba was broadcast on Freeview, viewers were able to receive the channel TeleG, which broadcast for an hour every evening.
 Upon BBC Alba's launch on Freeview, it took the channel number that was previously assigned to TeleG.

 There are also television programmes in the language on other BBC channels and on the independent commercial channels, usually subtitled in English.
 The ITV franchise in the north of Scotland, STV North (formerly Grampian Television) produces some non-news programming in Scottish Gaelic.